eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Have good communication skills and code habits; familiar with Linux development and debugging environment, git and other version control tools;
 	- Familiar with compilation frameworks such as LLVM/GCC, and experience in compiler development and optimization debugging is preferred;
 	- Familiarity with heterogeneous programming languages such as CUDA/OpenCL/OpenGL is preferred.
 + skill set:
+	- Mojo Compiler Technical Lead Manager
+	- Modular is building the next-generation AI infrastructure platform that will radically improve the way developers build and deploy AI models.
+A key component in our technology stack is the Mojo programming language, which combines usability of Python with the performance of C++ and Rust, unlocking programmability of AI hardware.
+While Mojo is intentionally designed to look like Python and become a superset of Python over time, it also supports a rich set of system programming features, compile-time metaprogramming and autotuning.
+We are seeking an engineering leader with strong experience in programming system development to help us drive Mojo language design, implementation and developer tooling.
+This is a unique opportunity to lead development of a new programming language with a rapidly growing user base and a revolutionary impact on AI software.
+	- Drive development of Mojo language features, implementation and development tooling.
+	- Lead Mojo engineering team and provide technical guidance and mentoring to the team engineers.
+	- Engage with Mojo community and, in collaboration with product, drive adoption and evolution of Mojo.
+	- Ensure that the engineering team builds state-of-the-art technology and follows best practices in software development and project management.
+	- Provide technical leadership and career guidance to the team engineers helping them to realize their full potential and set and achieve career goals.
+	- Collaborate with engineering and cross-functional teams to build a balanced technology stack that fully utilizes today’s complex server and mobile systems.
+	- 5+ years experience in building programming systems, including 2+ years in a leadership role.
+	- Understanding of the internals of modern programming languages, such as Python, C++, Rust, Swift or Julia.
+	- Proven experience in managing and developing a high-performance engineering team.
+	- Ability to work in a fast-paced, dynamic environment and manage multiple priorities.
+	- Creativity and passion for building high-quality user-facing products.
+	- Experience working with the open source developer community is a strong plus.
+	- The estimated base salary range for this role to be performed in the US, regardless of the state, is $207,000.00 - $286,000.00 USD.
+The salary for the successful applicant will depend on a variety of permissible, non-discriminatory job-related factors, which include but are not limited to education, training, work experience, business needs, or market demands.
+This range may be modified in the future.
+The total compensation for a candidate will also include annual target bonus, equity, and benefits, with equity making up a significant portion of your total compensation.
++ skill set:
 	- BLAH.
 + skill set: